Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Introduction and summary of results

-where the stress-energy tensor $T^{\mu\nu}$ and the U(1) current $J^\mu$ are evaluated in the local equilibrium state.
-For neutral black holes or charged black holes at temperatures $T\gtrsim\mu$, the local equilibrium scales $\omega_{\eq}$, $k_\eq$ were found to be of order the temperature \cite{Withers:2018srf,Grozdanov:2019kge,Grozdanov:2019uhi,Jansen:2020hfd}.
-Instead, for near-extremal black holes with an emergent AdS$_2\times \mathbb{R}^2$ near-horizon geometry, while the equilibrium frequency remains $\omega_\eq\sim T$, the equilibrium wavenumber is enhanced to $k_\eq\sim\sqrt{T/r_\e}$ \cite{Arean:2020eus,Gouteraux:2025kta}, where $r_\e$ is the extremal radius.
+For neutral black holes or charged black holes at temperatureslarge compared to the chemical potential $T\gtrsim\mu$, the local equilibrium scales $\omega_{\eq}$, $k_\eq$ were found to be of order the temperature \cite{Withers:2018srf,Grozdanov:2019kge,Grozdanov:2019uhi,Jansen:2020hfd}.
+Instead, for near-extremal black holes with an emergent AdS$_2\times \mathbb{R}^2$ near-horizon geometry, which have $T\ll\mu$ (equivalently, $Tr_\e\ll1$), while the equilibrium frequency remains $\omega_\eq\sim T$, the equilibrium wavenumber is enhanced to $k_\eq\sim\sqrt{T/r_\e}$ \cite{Arean:2020eus,Gouteraux:2025kta}, where $r_\e$ is the extremal radius.

 Surprisingly, gapless modes with $\omega(k\to0)=0$ survive in the extremal, $T=0$ limit of these planar black holes, with dispersion relations apparently given by the naive zero temperature limit of the corresponding hydrodynamic dispersion relations.
 For example, in the shear sector, a zero temperature mode was found $\omega=-\ii D_{\perp,0}k^2+O(k^4)$, where $D_{\perp,0}=\lim_{T\to0} D_\perp=s_0/(4\pi\mu\rho_0)$ \cite{Edalati:2009bi,Edalati:2010hk,Davison:2013bxa,Arean:2020eus}.
-Here, $s_0$ and $\rho_0$ are the entropy and charge densities at $T=0$, while $\mu$ is the chemical potential.
+Here, $s_0$ and $\rho_0$ are the entropy and charge densities at $T=0$.
 Similar modes are found in other sectors, such as the longitudinal sound, longitudinal thermal diffusion or charge diffusion sectors \cite{Edalati:2009bi,Edalati:2010pn,Gushterov:2018spg,Arean:2020eus,Gouteraux:2025kta}.
 From \eqref{etas}, it is tempting to invoke the fact that the entropy density of these black holes is non-vanishing in the extremal limit in order to explain the existence of the $T=0$ gapless modes.
 However, this argument only appears to apply directly to the shear sector where $D_{\perp,0}\sim s_0$, and not to other sectors.

 These zero temperature gapless modes are problematic for two reasons.
 First, it should be clear that these are not hydrodynamic modes, as they arise on scales beyond the radius of convergence where hydrodynamics is a valid effective theory.
 In other systems where they occur, their existence is protected by an emergent global symmety at $T=0$.
 In Fermi liquids, zero sound is a consequence of the emergent loop U(1) group that follows from the conservation of quasiparticles around the Fermi surface \cite{Else_2021}.
 In $T=0$ superfluids, the conservation of winding causes superfluid sound \cite{Delacretaz:2019brr}.
 While the emergence of holographic zero temperature modes can sometimes explicitly be traced to an emergent higher-form symmetry \cite{Chen:2017dsy,Grozdanov:2018fic,Davison:2022vqh}, the physical origin of this symmetry is unclear.